SonnyJim/snesbot/README.md

 TODO:
 ----
+Support for more than 1 controller

-Live input via USB joystick or keyboard attached to the Pi Netplay (depending on the RNG method used by each game) Support for more than 2 controllers
+Netplay (depending on the RNG method used by each game)

+LED sign output to display subtitles

 Support other TAS video files other than lsnes

 Add support for SNES mouse via a USB mouse attached to the Pi.

-Autofire/special moves on a single button press

 Find out why some games don't work